TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_asynchronous_trip.md

 A CMPSS example that enables the CMPSS High comparator and feeds the asynchronous output to GPIO and EPWM

-# @VAR_BOARD_NAME
-This example enables the CMPSSA0 COMPH comparator and feeds the asynchronous CTRIPOUTH signal to the XBAROUT0 pin and CTRIPH to EPWM0B.
+This example enables the CMPSSA1 COMPH comparator and feeds the asynchronous CTRIPOUTH signal to the XBAROUT0 (XBAROUT8 in case of AM263PX) pin and CTRIPH to EPWM0B.

 \imageStyle{am263_cmpss_asynchronous_trip.png,width:50%}
 \image html am263_cmpss_asynchronous_trip.png "Block diagram"